emfarih/remember-my-wallet/docs/PRIVACY_POLICY.md

 ## 6. User Control
 - Users can delete their stored seed phrase at any time using the App’s interface.
+- When the seed phrase is deleted, the stored shuffled word list is also reset, ensuring no recoverable trace of the seed phrase remains.
 - Once deleted, the data is **permanently removed** from the device and cannot be recovered.

 ## 7. Changes to This Privacy Policy
-- We may update this Privacy Policy as necessary.
-Any changes will be reflected in this document.
+- We may update this Privacy Policy as necessary to reflect changes in security measures, regulations, or App functionality.
+- Any changes will be reflected in this document, and users will be notified through the App if required.

 ## 8. Contact Us
 If you have any questions about this Privacy Policy, please contact us at **em.farih@gmail.com**